kanimetov/sample-psp/docs/internal/api/dto.md

 ## DTO Consolidation

-The response DTOs have been consolidated to eliminate code duplication and improve maintainability:
+The DTOs have been consolidated and renamed to eliminate code duplication and improve maintainability:

+### Response DTOs:
 - **IncomingTransactionResponseDto**: Consolidates `CreateResponseDto`, `ExecuteResponseDto`, and `StatusDto` for incoming operations
 - **OutgoingTransactionResponseDto**: Consolidates `CreateResponseDto`, `ExecuteResponseDto`, and `StatusDto` for outgoing operations
 - **IncomingCheckResponseDto**: Renamed from `CheckResponseDto` for incoming check operations
 - **OutgoingCheckResponseDto**: Renamed from `CheckResponseDto` for outgoing check operations

+### Request DTOs:
+- **IncomingCheckRequestDto**: Renamed from `CheckRequestDto` for incoming check operations
+- **IncomingCreateRequestDto**: Renamed from `CreateRequestDto` for incoming create operations
+- **OutgoingCheckRequestDto**: Renamed from `CheckRequestDto` for outgoing check operations
+- **OutgoingCreateRequestDto**: Renamed from `CreateRequestDto` for outgoing create operations

 This consolidation maintains full backward compatibility while providing clearer naming conventions that indicate the direction of data flow.